johngeraldhipulan/TUPM_BSCS_2122_Cybersecurity/readme.txt

-TITLE : Beyond Firewalls: EnhancingCybersecurity in a RapidlyEvolving LandscapeSecuring the Future of Digital Innovation
+Group 11: Cybesecurity

-Group 11:
+TITLE : Beyond Firewalls: Enhancing Cybersecurity in a Rapidly Evolving Landscape Securing the Future of Digital Innovation

 John Gerald Hipulan - (Presentation / Research)
 - Introduction and Background of the Technology Topic